 The return to ballet classes, according to Eken is Acuña’s legacy imprinted in the bar and in the queens who are all setting out to establish their careers in and out of the bar, what with the emergence of new avenues to showcase their art, including the upcoming two mainstream drag reality competitions, finally making their way to Philippine shores, Drag Den and Drag Race Philippines.

-By the time I catch up with Eken, he assumed the role of choreographer to young trans performers Angel and Valeria, who are dressing up as Velma Kelly and Roxie Hart, still off the musical Chicago, while perfecting the pair’s dance-heavy number as part of the show’s opening.
+By the time I catch up with Matsunaga, he assumed the role of choreographer to young trans performers Angel and Valeria, who are dressing up as Velma Kelly and Roxie Hart, still off the musical Chicago, while perfecting the pair’s dance-heavy number as part of the show’s opening.

 “Yung legacy ni Boss Rupert, nasa sa amin na ‘yun eh.
 Kami na lang ang magko-continue.
 Strikto kasi sya when it comes to the performances. (chuckles) Kahit sa pagli-lip synch, nag-classes din kami on diction para sa mga performances namin.
 So, nahawa na lang rin kami and sa mga sarili namin, naa-apply na rin namin yung mga naturo niya sa lahat ng bagay, lalo na ngayon na kahit may mga nawala, meron namang mga bagong dumating.”